lino-framework/welfare/docs/specs/fse.rst

 - Mise à l’emploi sous contrat art.60§7 (Sélection des années – case Heure)

+This distribution will probably require a choicelist with one choice for each field.

+These fields will probably not be columns of a slave table but (dynamicaly generated) database fields in the Dossier model.

+There will also be a pointer to
-This distribution will probably require a choicelist with one choice for each column.
-Most columns must automatically get generated from database content (one entry per `courses.Line` as it seems), but some columns are special and require a hard-coded method.
+(one entry per `courses.Line` as it seems), but some columns are special and require a hard-coded method.

 Notes de discussion